minnttu/HowToGit/README.md

 # HowToGit

-instructions how to use git
+(1) command line instructions how to use git in howtoGit.pdf
-(1) in commandline linux